-Scott Snibbe is a media artist, filmmaker, and entrepreneur.
-Whether on mobile devices or in public spaces, his work spurs people to participate socially, emotionally, and physically.
+Scott Snibbe is a media artist and entrepreneur.
+A pioneer in gesture interaction, interactive music and film, Snibbe’s work spurs people to participate socially, emotionally, and physically.
 His creations are strongly influenced by cinema: particularly animation and surrealist film; and often mix live and filmed performances with real-time interaction.
 Snibbe’s artwork is in the permanent collections of the Whitney Museum of American Art and The Museum of Modern Art (MoMA).
 His large-scale interactive projects have been incorporated into concert tours, Olympics, science museums, airports, and other major public spaces and events, and he has collaborated on interactive projects with musicians and filmmakers including Björk and James Cameron.
 In the 1990s, Snibbe was one of the co-developers of the special effects software Adobe After Effects.
-Snibbe's work is produced through his two companies: Snibbe Interactive, creating interactive exhibits and events; and Snibbe Studio, producing apps for mobile devices.
+Snibbe's work is produced through his two companies: Snibbe Interactive, developer of gesture and touch technologies; and Snibbe Studio, creator of innovative music apps.

 Snibbe was born in 1969 in New York City.
 He holds Bachelor’s degrees in Computer Science and Fine Art, and a Master’s in Computer Science from Brown University.
 Snibbe studied experimental animation at the Rhode Island School of Design and his films have been widely shown internationally.
 He has taught media art and experimental film at Brown University, The San Francisco Art Institute, the California Institute of the Arts, the Rhode Island School of Design, and U.C.
 Berkeley.
 In addition to his work at Adobe and several startups, Snibbe worked at Interval Research, performing basic research in haptics, computer vision, and interactive cinema, and he currently serves on the Advisory Council to The Institute for the Future.
 Snibbe has published numerous articles and academic papers; is an inventor on over a dozen patents; and has received grants and awards from the National Science Foundation, Renew Media, the Rockefeller Foundation, the Ford Foundation, Prix Ars Electronica, and the National Endowment for the Arts.